SewerynW/amethyst/README.md

-# amethyst
+# Amethyst

-Application show speed of sort algorithms
+Everyone what find the fastes way to go out from the labirynt.

-# tech stack
+### tech stack

 Vue.js
 EsLint
 Prettier
 SaSS

 # Check it online here